 The Need For Speed

 Beginning in the Fall of 1973, the Garrett was equipped – for certain tests – with two Air Force missile program surplus jet engines.
 They were added as “thrust boosters” to get the vehicle up to speed quickly on the limited 6.2 mile length of its test track.
-Adding the Pratt & Whitney J52-P3 jet engines was actually cheaper than extending the test track to the full 10 miles.
+Adding these Pratt & Whitney J52-P3 jet engines was actually cheaper than extending the test track to the full 10 miles.
 On August 14, 1974, this Garrett LIMRV prototype set the world speed record for air-powered “wheel-on-rail” vehicles at 255.6 mph, a record that still stands today.
-Other electric-powered vehicles have since gone faster, but today, the Garrett is still the fastest gas turbine powered vehicle on rails.
+Other electric-powered vehicles have since gone faster, but as of today, the Garrett is still the fastest gas turbine powered vehicle on rails.
 Having achieved its designed speed, engineers turned their focus to fine tuning the operational characteristics of the Garrett – braking, noise, motor edge effects, etc. The Garrett testing program was completed at the TTC in 1978, after which the vehicle was donated to the Pueblo Aircraft Museum.

 Slideshow: The Garrett at the Pueblo Weisbrod Aircraft Museum

 When the time came in 2008 for the Pueblo Aircraft Museum to build its new hanger to house its WWII planes, the Garrett was actually “out of town”.
-It had been on loan for several years to an organization in New Castle, PA for a research study, and was therefore out of the way of the heavy equipment that would build the hanger.
+It had been on loan for several years to an organization in New Castle, PA for a research study, and was therefore out of the way of the heavy equipment that would build the Aircraft Museum’s new exhibit hanger.
 The Garrett returned to Pueblo, the last place where it had operated under its own power, on October 24, 2012.
 Early the next morning, in very chilly conditions with a dusting of snow, two cranes unloaded the Garrett onto the tracks behind the Pueblo Railway Museum shop.

 Slideshow: The Garrett is moved from the Aircraft Museum to the Pueblo Railway Museum, October 24-25, 2012